-1. Possession of any tobacco products, electronic cigarettes, or other nicotine-delivery products on district property, district transportation or at any district activity.
-Nicotine patches or other medications used in a tobacco cessation program may only be possessed in accordance with district policy JHCD.
+1. Possession of any tobacco products, electronic cigarettes, (vaping products), other nicotine-delivery products or imitation tobacco products, as defined in policy AH, on district property, district transportation or at any district activity.
+Nicotine patches or other medications used in a tobacco cessation program may be possessed only in accordance with district policy JHCD.

 First Offense: Confiscation of tobacco product.
 Principal/Student conference, detention, or in-school suspension.
 Subsequent Offense: Confiscation of tobacco product.
-Detention, in-school suspension, or 1 - 9 days out-of-school suspension.
+Detention, in-school suspension, or $1-9$ days out-of-school suspension.

-Use of any tobacco products, electronic cigarettes, or other nicotine-delivery products on district property, district transportation or at any district activity.
-Nicotine patches or other medications used in a tobacco cessation program may only be used in accordance with district policy JHCD.
+2. Use of any tobacco products, electronic cigarettes (vaping products), imitation tobacco products or other nicotine-delivery products on district property, on district transportation or at any district activity.
+Nicotine patches or other medications used in a tobacco cessation program may be used only in accordance with district policy JHCD.